Warning

 NameTypeDescription

-relationREGCLASSIdentifier of table to convert to hypertable.
+relationREGCLASSIdentifier of the table you want to convert to a hypertable.

 NameTypeDescription